Updated May 2023

-Do not drink alcohol close to bedtime, it can cause your throat to relax and collapse.
+- Do not drink alcohol close to bedtime, it can cause your throat muscles to relax and collapse.

-Elevate your head about four inches with pillows to hold your airways open.
+- Elevate your head about four inches with pillows.

 Do You Snore?

 Well, then you probably want to stop.
-Before trying a snoring aid be sure to contact your doctor to make sure your condition isn’t being caused by a larger issue such as sleep apnea.
+Before trying a snoring aid be sure to contact your doctor to make sure your condition isn’t being caused by an underlying issue such as sleep apnea.
 In many cases, snoring is a sleep apnea symptom and the best way to receive proper airflow is by using a CPAP to ensure your body receives enough oxygen for proper rest.